 Background: The Division of Berlin

-Following World War II, Germany was divided into four occupied zones: American, British, French, and Soviet.
-Berlin, Germany’s capital, was also divided into four sectors, even though it was located deep within the Soviet zone.
-Over time, tensions between the Soviet Union and the Western Allies intensified, ultimately leading to the Berlin Blockade.
+Following World War II, Germany was divided into four occupied zones: There is American, British, French and Soviet.
+The city of Berlin was also split into four zones despite being in the very heart of a Soviet zone.
+Decades later the relations between Soviet Union and the Western Allies of World War II gradually deteriorated to the Berlin Airlift.

 The Berlin Blockade: A Crisis Unfolds